dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_07_MakingChanges/lesson.md

 }
 ```

 - Note On The Aux Pattern: On the JVM, parameterized types are not reified (type erasure).
 The Aux Pattern allows us to use a type member as a type parameter.
-This gives us the ability to reference the type far after erasure would have occurred.
+This gives us the ability to reference the type far after erasure would have occurred while holding onto the familiar type parameter syntax.
+Commonly, if a type is in covariant position, it is provided as a type member rather than type parameter.

 Now, we need a new type class for our `Write` step.
 ```tut:book